getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 RewriteRule ^de/(.*)$ "http://grav-site.de/$1" [R=301,L]
 ```

-if you know how to simplify the rewrite rules, please edit this page through the github link in the upper left corner
+if you know how to simplify the rewrite rules, please edit this page through the Github link in the upper left corner